rkarn/LLM_NN_FPGA/README.md

      - The HLS optimizations for performance, power, memory, and area for each dataset, showing optimized FCNN implementations, are in their respective folders.
      - The HLS implementations for other applications are in the `other_application` folder.
      - The training of each FCNN model and its conversion to C is shown in `Python to C verification` folder.
 It also contains the accuracy calculation for the trained model in `Python` and `C`.
+     - In `Python to C Verification/rapidgpt_Optimization_prompt_log`, the prompt and the outcome of `RapidGPT` is shown while making the optimized HLS code generation.

 - Dependency:
       - Python version 3 (Jupyter notebook preferable)